 A significant logo change is the tipping point for refresh vs rebrand.
 If the new logo makes a noticeable departure from the past, that is when you have to account for more significant conversions costs (e.g. signage).
 But if you don’t have a lot of expensive physical assets, or if you are at a point in the lifecycle where those assets need to change anyway, then budget becomes less of a factor.

 In 2013, American Airlines thought they were looking at a refresh, but ended up pursuing a full-on rebrand.
 Renowned for their iconic “silver bird” livery, the airline owned hundreds of polished, paint-free aluminum planes.
 But as that fleet neared the end of its service time, American placed the largest single order ever for new aircraft.
 Unlike their predecessors, these modern machines were made from a lighter, more efficient composite material.
-So their old identity wouldn’t work.
+So their old identity wouldn’t work and a brand change was evident.
 The question, “What should our new planes look like?” opened the doors to a much different project…and a much larger opportunity.
 Rather than just a new paint job, American lifted the hood on its whole brand.
 Wanting to shift perceptions from “American Might” to “American Spirit,” a multi-year brand transformation across all experiences was soon underway.
 Other airlines, such as Southwest a year later, didn’t need to go that far.
 Since their fundamental strategy wasn’t changing, and their order cycle already in place, a more cost-effective refresh was pursued.

 3) Signal of change considerations

 How big of a need is there to signal change externally and get people to view you differently?
 Do you need to move away from negative legacy perceptions?